shenwei356/kmcp/benchmarks/mock-virome/README.md

-# Benchmarks on 25 simulated communities from Sun et al
+# Benchmarks on 16 mock virome communities from Roux et al

 ## Softwares